HengLiu2021/MUSTEM-Model-using-NBI/README.md

 The files "Feature_Matrix_fold_1.mat" to "Feature_Matrix_fold_10.mat" contain the original data for the 10-fold cross validation.
 The pre-shuffled train/test splits were also included.

 The files "Samples_Labels_fold_1.mat" to "Samples_Labels_fold_10.mat" contain the training data for model development.
 The data was discretized from the original data in the corresponding fold.
-Samples with a current condition rating of 3 was not included since the transition probability was known and assumed to be 1.
+Samples with a current condition rating of 3 were not included since the transition probability was known and assumed to be 1.